 For more help, also see instructions from Adobe.

-- Note: Not all scanners are equal, nor do they produce the same PDF.
+Note: Not all scanners are equal, nor do they produce the same PDF.
 AMCAS software has some technical requirements of PDFs, which allows us to check the authenticity of letters.
-The PDFs that some scanners generate is not "valid" in the eyes of our software.
+The PDFs that some scanners generate are not "valid" in the eyes of our software.
 Should you receive an error while uploading a letter, this could be the cause of the problem.
 Try scanning your letter as an image file (JPEG, TIFF, etc.), then convert the image of your letter using Adobe Acrobat (not Adobe Reader) or another PDF tool (free converters are available online).
 Of course, if you still need assistance, contact Advisor Relations.

 The simplest way to add an image of your signature to a Word document is to sign a piece of paper and scan it.
 When you sign, use a slightly thicker pen or marker and sign a little larger than you normally would.
 Scan the page as an image file (JPEG, PNG, TIFF, or other).
 Use an image editor to crop the size of the scanned image to include only your signature, getting rid of all the empty space around it and reducing the size of the image.
 Save the cropped image.

 In your Word document, insert or copy and paste the image of your signature below the text of your letter and resize it as necessary.
 Finally, save the document as a PDF and upload it to the letter service you’d like to use.
 After you create the image of your signature you can reuse it for other letters.